 - 1. Non-violent conflict resolution training programs (CPI, Restorative circles). - 2.
 Peer mediation programs. - 3.
 Mentors for students concerned with bullying/violence. - 4.
-We have established an anonymous reporting process for school violence and are investigating the Report It on-line violence reporting system. - 5.
+We have established an anonymous tip line on our district's website.
+Greene Central School District (greenecsd.org) - 5.
 As part of the process of exercising emergency plans (lockdown, sheltering, evacuation, etc.) all students are educated on the reasons for testing emergency plans and are given an opportunity to ask questions.
 Specific training is provided on how to respond to emergency situations. - 6.
 The Fire Department conducts annual training in all school buildings. - 7.
 We have implemented PBIS (Positive Behavior Intervention System). - 8.
 Second Step (K-5).